-- The Unfavorite: She definitely The Unfavourite to her father, Sir Walter.
-To him, she is only Anne, unimportant second daughter who is not beautiful enough or vain enough, who will never marry, or never marry a suitable man.
+- The Unfavorite: To her father, she is only Anne, unimportant second daughter who is not beautiful enough or vain enough, who will never marry, or never marry a suitable man.

 - White Sheep: She, along with her late mother, were the only exemplary members of the Elliot Family.

 Sir Walter ElliotAnne's vain, snobbish father.
 His determination to live in the style a baronet requires runs up so much debt that he's forced to rent out his estate to restore the family finances.